 Currently, it's estimated that only 1 in 6 graduating high school students have any kind of personal finance class before graduation.
 This leaves millions of young adults completely unprepared to face important financial decisions, manage a basic budget and lacking an understanding of interest rates, taxes or investing.
 According to the Financial Industry Regulatory Authority, 63% of Americans are categorized as “financially illiterate”.

 Simply put, the definition of “Financial Literacy” is the education and understanding of knowing how to earn, save, spend and invest money, as well as, the skills and ability to use financial resources to make decisions.
 Seems pretty cut and dry, right?
-Well, for one reason or another, the number show Americans are failing…
+Well, for one reason or another, the number shows Americans are failing…

 Out of 1,500 U.S. adults surveyed last year, respondents said that, on average, they lost $1,230 dollars in 2018 by not properly understanding basic household finance issues – that's about the monthly mortgage on a modest home.
 Almost 20% said that not understanding their finances cost them $2,500, and altogether, a lack of financial literacy cost Americans a total of $295 billion in 2018.

-April as “Financial Literacy Month”, created to “raise public awareness about the importance of financial education in the United States and the serious consequences that may be associated with a lack of understanding about personal finances”, however this message isn’t making it down to where it matters most – schools.
+April as “Financial Literacy Month”, created to “raise public awareness about the importance of financial education in the United States and the serious consequences that may be associated with a lack of understanding about personal finances”, however, this message isn’t making it down to where it matters most – schools.

-You may already be aware a problem exists, but just in case, here are some signs that you need some assistance with financial matters:
+You may already be aware of a problem exists, but just in case, here are some signs that you need some assistance with financial matters:

-The BusyKid Prepaid Card is issued by Stride Bank, N.A., Member FDIC, pursuant to a license from Visa USA Inc. All cardholder’s funds are insured by the FDIC in accordance with the FDIC’s applicable terms and conditions.
-For more information about the card’s terms and conditions including the Visa® Zero Liability policy click here.
-The BusyKid Visa® Prepaid Spend Card costs $7.99 when bank account is linked.
-A $.53 transaction fee will be added to orders using a credit card.
-There are some additional fees to the BusyKid Spend Card, please see our FAQs for more information.
+*The BusyKid Visa Prepaid Spend Card is issued by Stride Bank, N.A., Member FDIC, pursuant to a licensee from Visa USA Inc. All cardholder’s funds are insured by the FDIC in accordance with the FDIC’s applicable terms and conditions.
+For more information about the card’s terms and conditions including the Visa Zero Liability policy, click here.
+One BusyKid Visa Prepaid Spend Card is included with a paid family subscription, but additional cards cost $7.99/yr with a linked bank as a funding source.
+A small $.55 transaction fee will be added to orders using a credit card.
+There may be some additional fees associated with the Spend Card, please see our FAQ’s for more information.